cnichte/sftp-push-sync/README.md

 - The cache files: `.sync-cache.*.json`

 You can safely delete the local cache at any time.
 The first analysis will then take longer again (because remote hashes will be streamed again).
-After that, everything will run extremely fast again.
+After that, everything will run fast.

-## special features

 The first run always takes a while, especially with lots of images – so be patient!
 Once the cache is full, it will be faster.